-P2P Lending can be defined as a marketplace in the form of a website or mobile application where investors or the lenders can be connected to the borrowers and vice versa.
+It can be defined as a marketplace in the form of a website or mobile application where investors or lenders can be connected to the borrowers and vice versa.
 P2P Lending is usually also known as “social lending”.

-Furthermore in Indonesia, the risk of P2P Lending is minimal as long as the associated FinTech company which provides the P2P Lending is registered in Otoritas Jasa Keuangan (OJK) as opposed to online loans (pinjol) which is high risk and considered illegal in Indonesia.
+Furthermore in Indonesia, the risk is minimal as long as the associated FinTech company which provides the P2P Lending is registered in Otoritas Jasa Keuangan (OJK) as opposed to online loans (pinhole) which are high risk and considered illegal in Indonesia.